true-async/php-true-async-rfc/basic.md

 In languages like `Kotlin` and `Swift`, the Bottom-up constraint is used by default and serves as a way to implement structured concurrency.

-In other languages, the `Actor` model assumes that the parent's lifetime restricts the lifetime of child Actors.
+In other languages (like `Erlang`/`Elixir`), the `Actor` model assumes that the parent's lifetime restricts the lifetime of child Actors.

+> **Actors** are a model of code interaction, whereas **coroutines** are an execution mechanism,
+> and both approaches can be used together.
+Here, we are only interested in the approach
+> to resource management, which can be implemented within coroutines.

 | Aspect                     | No Limitation                                                                               | Bottom-up                                                                   | Top-down                                                          |
 |----------------------------|---------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------|-------------------------------------------------------------------|